Occupational Therapy, Entry-Level (ELOTD)

 Completed applications must be e-submitted to OTCAS and are now being accepted on a rolling basis.
 Additional information can be found in the Admission Requirements section below.

-This full-time cohort program begins each fall and is completed in only 32 months, just two terms past what is required for a master’s degree.
+This full-time cohort program begins each fall and is completed in only 28 months, just one term past what is required for a master’s degree.

 Accreditation